klabksec/splm_decrypt/README.md

 # splm_decrypt
-Set of SPLM decrypter code
+You like AGENTX?
+Here is a set of SPLM/AGENTX decrypter code examples